-No exploration work was conducted at the Las Mellizas property during the period ending September 30, 2024.
+No exploration work was conducted at the Las Mellizas property during the year ended December 31, 2024.

-Tornado - Huracán
+Tornado and Huracán

 The Tornado and Huracán ("Tornado") properties are located approximately 85 kilometers southeast of the town of Perito Moreno.
 Tornado is located in a prospective area in the northwestern portion of the Deseado Massif.
 The area lies within cluster of epithermal, low sulfidation, volcanic-hosted gold and silver deposits, including the San Jose (Hochschild-McEwen) and the Cerro Negro (Newmont) mines to the northwest and southeast of Tornado, respectively.